RainbowMiner/RainbowMiner/Doc/CUSTOMMINERS.md

      `Bin\Custom-MyMiner`, the key in `miners.config.txt` and the prefix of the benchmark files.
-   - **Download**: the URL of the Windows archive and the name of the executable inside it, and/or the same for Linux.
-Only the fields for the operating system of the rig have to be filled.
+   - **Download**: the URL of the Windows archive and the name of the executable inside it, and/or the same for Linux, and/or the same for Linux on ARM.
+Only the fields for the platform of the rig have to be filled.
    - **Devices**: the device types the miner can use (NVIDIA, AMD, INTEL, CPU).
    - **Hashrate and API**: how RainbowMiner reads the speed. `Wrapper` works for most miners, it reads values like `12.3 MH/s` from the miner output.